A Guide to Wands at the Wizarding World of Harry Potter

 My mom with her Luna Lovegood wand

 You can choose to go to a wand ceremony, and if you're chosen, receive a personalized wand of your own, or you can choose to buy the same wand as one of the Harry Potter characters.
-There are many more options than just Harry, Hermione, and Ron.
+As mentioned above, there are many more options than just Harry, Hermione, and Ron.
 They offer the wands of everyone from Luna Lovegood to Mad-Eye Moody to Seamus Finnegan.
 They also have Voldemort, and generic death eater wands that are very impressive.
 Each of the wands is designed to match the one that each character used in the movie.
 If you have a more obscure character in mind, you'll want to go to Ollivander's in Diagon Alley, as they have the biggest selection.

 If you cannot afford an interactive wand, or you already have an interactive wand and maybe need something for a smaller sibling, I highly recommend what they call the practice wand.
 They don't have these on the shelves, but you can ask for them at the counter.
 It is a slightly thicker wand that lights up at the end when you move it.
-The cost is closer to $25-30, and it came in a felt bag that we now use to transport all of our wands.
+The cost is less, and it came in a felt bag that we now use to transport all of our wands.
 We love playing with this one after dark and pretending to perform the "Lumos" spell.

 Bottom line: If you buy one Harry Potter souvenir at all, this is the way to go.